spearhead-amr/makeaware/README.md

 ## Development Environment Setup

 1. Install [Node.js](https://nodejs.org)
 2. Install all the packages listed in `package.json` by running `$ npm install` in the terminal.
+3. Install gulp js by running this in the terminal `$ npm install -g gulp-cli`

 ## Build and Serve (Gulp)